newtonkiragu/pynotes/Data Structues.md

 * When you don’t require data to be indexed by a custom value.
 * When you need a stack or queue.
 * When your data doesn’t have to be unique.
+* When you need a mixed collection of data.

 ## Sets
 * `An unordered` collection of simple objects with `no duplicate` values.